archaeogeek/gettingstartedwithgit/git/stages.md

 ![Git Log](../images/git_log.png)

 **Note that long string of characters and numbers.
-That's an unique ID, or SHA, for that particular commit.
+That's an unique ID, or SHA-1 checksum, for that particular commit.
 You might sometimes need to refer to this!**

 Let's make a change to the file so we can try out some other commands...